-As retinopthy is such a common complication for diabetics the NHS offer retinal screening- it is important that you attend these screenings as early detection can lead to treatment that could help limit the damage done by leaking blood vessels.
+As retinopthy is such a common complication for diabetics, the NHS offer retinal screening.
+It is important that you attend these screenings because early detection can lead to treatment that could minimise any damage caused by leaking blood vessels.

 This is a the name given to a group of conditions that affects the retina, overtime the retinal cells die and as they do so the level of vision will decrease.
 Most forms of RP are genetic based.
 RP is a very personal condition depending on what genes / cells are affected and this is reflected in how your vision changes over time.
 This image shows a very advanced stage of the condition with only some central vision left.

 This is a loss of one side of the visual field.
 This form of sight loss is mostly associated with stroke but other severe brain injuries.
 In some cases the vision may return in time.
 Often people with this form of sight loss find navigating their environment very difficult as they are not fully aware of what they are not seeing.

 Have an eye test every 2 years even if you feel there is nothing wrong with your vision, the optician may pick up early signs of disease and in some cases, early detection can help to lower the risk of losing your sight.

 Tell people that Insight Gloucestershire is here to support people living with sight loss

 Donate to Insight Gloucestershire so that we can keep on supporting people.

 Text EYEC15 £5 to 70070 to make a one off donation

 Set up a standing order for a regular monthly donation by completing the form and return it to Insight.
 Standing Order Mandate